hoytech/quadrable/README.md

     $ quadb head
     => master : 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

-The `=>` arrow indicates the current head.
-The heads are sorted by `nodeId` (the number in parentheses), so the most recently updates heads will appear at the top.
+The `=>` arrow indicates that `master` is the current head.
+The heads are sorted by `nodeId` (the number in parentheses), so the most recently updated heads will appear at the top.

-The `head rm` command can be used to delete a head:
+The `head rm` command can be used to delete a head (or do nothing if it doesn't exist):

-    $ quadb head rm master
+    $ quadb head rm headToRemove

 ### quadb checkout

 The `checkout` command can be used to change the current head.
 If we switch to a brand-new head, then this head will start out as the empty tree.
-For example, let's switch to a new head called `temp`.
+For example, let's switch to a brand-new head called `temp`.
 On success there is no output:

     $ quadb checkout temp

-Note that this new head will not appear in the `quadb head` list until we have done completed a write operation on this head, like so:
+This new head will not appear in the `quadb head` list until we have completed a write operation, like so:

     $ quadb put tempKey tempVal
     $ quadb head
     => temp : 0x11bf4b644c4ad1c9e18a96c1f35cdd161941d2355742aaa3577dcefef0382a16 (2)
        master : 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

-Note that the `tempKey` record that we just inserted only exists in the `temp` head, and if we switched back to master it would not be visible.
+The `tempKey` record that we just inserted only exists in the `temp` head, and if we switched back to master it would not be visible there.

-Running `quadb checkout` with no head name will result in a detached head pointing to a new, empty head (see FIXME).
+Running `quadb checkout` with no head name will result in a detached head pointing to an empty tree (see FIXME).

 ### quadb fork